plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 po.plot.imshow(diff, col_wrap=3, title=titles, vrange="auto0");
 ```

-We see the difference does not look like a {glue}`category_name` or similar, either in any of the individual channels are when combined.
+We see the difference does not look like a {glue}`category_name` or similar, either in any of the individual channels or when combined.
 At this point we can safely conclude the synthesized image is an adversarial example of the network.

 +++